-Nicole was recognised this year from Exercise and Sports Science Australia for her advocacy work and contributions to the Diabetes Community as one of three women in Australia to receive the 2020 ESSA female leaders in Exercise and Sports Science Award
+Nicole was recognised from Exercise and Sports Science Australia for her advocacy work and contributions to the Diabetes Community as one of three women in Australia to receive the 2020 ESSA female leaders in Exercise and Sports Science Award.

 Nicole heavily invests her time into the community as a presenter, writer and advisor for a number of health organisations and enjoys mentoring and developing resources to further the development of the Exercise Physiology profession working closely with Exercise and Sports Science Australia.

-A career highlight for Nicole was being called upon to give evidence at a Senate Inquiry into Australia's Obesity Epidemic in August 2018.
+A career highlight for Nicole was being called upon to give evidence at a Senate Inquiry into Australia's Obesity Epidemic.

 Nicole French Exercise and Diabetes Advocate

 Ensuring access to Exercise Physiology is a priority to our organisation and when we needed to find a new and better way to deliver expert health care to our community during the COVID-19 pandemic we fully committed to telehealth and the service was so well received we spoke to channel 7 about it.